-The Rose Academy participation programme is provided by the Northamptonshire Virtual School.
-The programme offers participation programmes in social, cultural, sporting and leisure activities to promote achievement for our children and young people growing up in care.
+The Virtual School Participation Programme offers programmes in social, cultural, sporting and leisure activities to promote achievement for our children and young people growing up in care.

 What is the aim of the programme?